gayathriuthamaraj/InDel/README.md

 Most teams at this hackathon will build a consumer insurance app.
-GigShield is positioned differently — it is insurer-facing infrastructure with a consumer delivery layer on top.
+InDel is positioned differently — it is insurer-facing infrastructure with a consumer delivery layer on top.
 This mirrors how real insurance technology actually works and speaks directly to what a B2B company like Guidewire evaluates.

 The parametric model eliminates the single biggest operational cost in microinsurance: claims processing.
 Traditional claims in microinsurance take 3–7 days and require human review.
-GigShield's automated pipeline targets under 15 minutes from trigger to payout with zero human involvement for standard claims.
+InDel's automated pipeline targets under 15 minutes from trigger to payout with zero human involvement for standard claims.
 That is an estimated 80–90% reduction in claims processing overhead for the insurer.

 The platform integration eliminates the single biggest adoption barrier: distribution.
 No separate app, no marketing spend per worker, no trust gap — the insurance lives inside the app the worker already uses every day.